Назад към всички

 • Never expose secrets/tokens in logs or reports.

-• Prefer reversible actions and document rollback path.
+• Prefer reversible actions; document rollback path.

 • Keep blast radius minimal and explicitly stated.